Joseph Smith Harris: U.S. Coast Survey

-The trip south was not without its hardships: Harris suffered from diarrhea on the Mississippi River and within a few days of his arrival at New Orleans, he contracted typhoid fever, which nearly killed him.
+The trip south was not without its hardships: Harris suffered from diarrhea on the Mississippi River and within a few days of his arrival at New Orleans, Louisiana, he contracted typhoid fever, which nearly killed him.
 Luckily, he was able to stay with an uncle who was a physician, and who nursed him back to health.
 After a month in bed, Harris proceeded to the Phoenix, then at Mobile, Alabama, arriving in January 1855.
-Stephen Harris was put in command of the Phoenix in May.
-The work of the surveyors was made difficult by the large populations of insects—everything from mosquitoes to flying cockroaches—that inhabited the coastal swamps and marshes, by the dearth of clean water, by the arrest of some of the crew after a brawl, and by hurricanes, all of which are described in Harris' autobiography.
+Stephen Harris was put in command of Phoenix in May 1855.
+The work of the surveyors was made difficult by the large populations of insects—everything from mosquitoes to flying cockroaches—that inhabited the coastal swamps and marshes, by the dearth of clean water, by the arrest of some of the crew after a brawl, and by hurricanes, all of which are described in Harris's autobiography.

 During his year on the Phoenix, Harris and his crew performed triangulation along the coast from Pascagoula, Mississippi, to the entrance to Lake Pontchartrain, a distance of about 60 mi.
 With the arrival of winter, the commanders left the Phoenix; when the weather turned colder, Harris was required to lay up the vessel for the remainder of the winter.
-He returned to Coast Survey headquarters to complete some drafting and other engineering work, and resigned from the Survey in the spring of 1856.
+He returned to U.S. Coast Survey headquarters to complete some drafting and other engineering work, and resigned from the Survey in the spring of 1856.

 Harris took a similar position with the Kentucky Geological Survey, but he resigned after one month in July 1856 and returned to the Gulf of Mexico to complete his earlier work.
-The following March, Harris was hired as an astronomer for the Northwest Boundary Survey.
+In March 1857, Harris was hired as an astronomer for the Northwest Boundary Survey.

 Northwest Boundary Survey

-In 1846, Britain and the United States agreed by treaty to draw the western Canadian–American border along the 49th parallel, which was largely mountainous wilderness at the time (see Oregon boundary dispute).
-After some delays, British and American Boundary Commissions were established in 1856, and formed a joint commission.
+In 1846, the United Kingdom and the United States signed the Oregon Treaty, agreeing to settle the Oregon boundary dispute by drawing the western Canadian–American border along the 49th parallel, which was largely mountainous wilderness at the time.
+After some delays, British and American Boundary Commissions were established in 1856 and formed a joint commission.
 Harris and G. Clinton Gardner were hired as assistant astronomers.
-The commissions began to survey and mark the boundary in 1857, beginning at the Pacific coast.
+The commissions began to survey and mark the boundary in 1857, beginning at the Pacific coast of North America.

-The American survey team sailed from New York on April 20, 1857, and proceeded to Panama by way of Kingston, Jamaica.
-There, they transferred to the newly-built Panama Railway and were able to cross the isthmus in four hours.
-At Panama city, they boarded the John L. Stephens and sailed for San Francisco, with several stops in Mexico along the way, arriving May 15.
+The American survey team sailed from New York City on April 20, 1857, and proceeded to Panama (then a part of Colombia) by way of Kingston, Jamaica.
+There they transferred to the newly-built Panama Railway and were able to cross the Isthmus of Panama in four hours.
+At Panama City, they boarded the vessel John L. Stephens and sailed for San Francisco, California, with several stops in Mexico along the way before arriving on May 15, 1857.

-In his autobiography, Harris describes the survey teams, the work, the land, and the local Indians.
+In his autobiography, Harris describes the survey teams, the work, the land, and the local Native Americans.
 The British survey team, using the latest instruments, had a significant rivalry with the Americans, whom they considered uneducated and using inferior instruments.
-The two parties would sometimes differ on where the 49th parallel was, occasionally by as much as a mile.
+The two parties would sometimes differ on where the 49th parallel was, occasionally by as much as a mile (1.6 km).